Length: 2 Days

 - Describe the dynamics of generators in power systems.

-- Understand the concept of stability in power systems.
+- Recognize the concept of stability in power systems.

-- Understand the operation of a generator connected to the system.
+- Learn about the operation of a generator connected to the system.

 - Recognize the voltage/frequency controllers in generators.